mbta/mobile_app/README.md

 #### Gotchas

 - Be sure to install the Android SDK Command-line Tools via Android Studio > Settings Android SDK > SDK Tool Tabs > Android SDK Command Line Tools.
-- If you're seeing the error "undefined method 'map' for nil:NilClass" when running pod installs locally, you likely need to run `bundle exec gem uninstall ffi` then `bundle install` to get a cocoapods requirement to be installed properly on M1 Macs.
-- If an Xcode build fails because of CocoaPods, try `bin/fix-cocoapods.sh`.
 - If some piece of BOM generation fails in Xcode, try quitting Xcode and then running `open /Applications/Xcode.app` from a terminal with a good `PATH`.
 - If iOS asset conversion fails in Android Studio, try quitting Android Studio and then running `open /Applications/Android\ Studio.app` from a terminal with a good `PATH`.
 - If some piece of BOM generation still fails in Xcode even when Xcode was launched with a good `PATH`, try running `./gradlew :shared:bomCodegenIos` manually from a terminal with a good `PATH`.